acolom/ToStringSourceGenerator/Readme.md

 }
 ```

-Nested objectes are also supported (if AutoToString attribute is added to nested classes)
+Nested objectes are also supported (if AutoToString attribute is added to nested classes).

 ## Under development

-As source generator is in preview, this project is not ended
+As source generator is in preview, this project is not ended.

 ## Next Changes

-I plan to create a Nuget package to distribute this tool
+Next changes planned are:

+* Detect properties that implements IEnumerable interface to output it's content
+* Create Nuget package